 - Compliance statement of the directors as per UAE Companies Act 2015 stating solvency statement was made prior to the special resolution passing

-Our team that is comprised of seasoned business and taxation specialists also assists companies with their recording requirements, which include:
+Our team is comprised of seasoned business and taxation specialists who also assist companies with their recording requirements, which include:

-Updating of shareholders or members’ register, as well as other records for cancelled shares or reduction of nominal value of shares;
+Updating of shareholders or members’ register, as well as other records for canceled shares or reduction of the nominal value of shares;

-- Cancellation of share certificates if applicable or when shares are cancelled, unpaid amounts were waived or nominal value has been reduced;
+- Cancellation of share certificates if applicable or when shares are canceled, unpaid amounts were waived or nominal value has been reduced;

 - Issuance of a new share certificate if applicable; and

-- Updating of accounting records if shares are cancelled
+- Updating of accounting records if shares are canceled

 For more information, don’t hesitate to call us today!
 You can address your queries over the phone or book a consultation with our experts to discuss your needs.